erichanwang/diff-eq-solver/README.md

 This project provides two user interfaces for solving linear ordinary differential equations with constant coefficients: a web application and a Pygame application.
 The backend for both applications uses the `sympy` library to perform the symbolic calculations.

+## Live Demo

+The web application is hosted on Render and can be accessed here: [https://ericwang-odesolver.onrender.com/](https://ericwang-odesolver.onrender.com/)

+## Folder Layout

+A description of the folder layout can be found in [`FOLDER_LAYOUT.md`](FOLDER_LAYOUT.md).

 ## Features

 -   Solve homogeneous and nonhomogeneous linear ODEs of up to the 4th degree.